Interesting facts about Bajrami

 Venison and rabbit are his favourite foods and whilst Bajrami is keen to receive a chicken leg or wing hand-feeding treat, however, he is far less phased about an entire chicken as a meal, in fact he simply won’t bother to eat it!
 So, he is known to be a slightly fussy eater.

 This chilled out chap is always responsive in his positive reinforcement training sessions, allowing members of the Keeping team to conduct physical health checks, vaccinations and routine medication, they are even able to listen to his heart.

-He is a vocal cheetah often heard cheeping and calling to his brothers and will make himself heard if waiting for a handfeed.
-He is the most confident and independent of the three brothers and also has a large impressive mantle, in the wild this tuft of fur on the top of his shoulders gives the impression of being larger so acts as a defense mechanism if faced with another predator.
+He is a vocal cheetah often heard cheeping and calling to his brother and will make himself heard if waiting for a handfeed.
+He is the most confident and independent of the three brothers.

 This terrific Cheetah trio are all part of the studbook for Southern Cheetah, we hope they will all sire cubs in the future.

 The cheetah has a very different body shape, being very narrow and lightweight with long slender limbs.
 Along with this the coat is covered in single spotted markings very unlike the leopards heavily rosetted coat.
 Paired with their distinctive tear-drop facial markings the cheetah are one of the most easily identifiable felids.
 They are currently the worlds fastest land mammals, capable of reaching speeds of up to 68mph with a stride of 7 metres.

 Cheetahs usual body shape fits into neither the ‘big cat’ or ‘small cat’ categories and as such these extraordinary cats belong to their own genus, Acinonyx.